ethyca/fides/docs/fides/docs/getting-started/database_connectors.md

 ]
 ```

-## Set ConnectionConfig secrets
+## Set the Connection secrets

-After you create a ConnectionConfig, you explain how to connect to it by setting its "secrets": host, port, user, and password (note that the secrets used are specific to the DB connector).
-You do this by creating a ConnectionConfig Secrets object by calling the [Set a ConnectionConfig's Secrets](/fidesops/api#operations-Connections-put_connection_config_secrets_api_v1_connection__connection_key__secret_put) operation.
-You can set the object's attributes separately, or supply a single `url` string that encodes them all.
+After creating a new Connection, you explain how to connect to it by setting its "secrets": the host, port, user, and password.
+These values are specific to each database, and should reference the user and password you would like Fides to use when accessing your database.

-If you set the `verify` query parameter to `true`, the operation  will  test the connection by issuing a trivial request to the database.
-The `test_status` response property announces the success of the connection attempt as `succeeded` or `failed`.
-If the attempt has failed, the `failure_reason` property gives further details about the failure.

-To skip the connection test, set `verify` to `false`.
+Call the [Connection Secrets](./api#operations-Connections-put_connection_config_secrets_api_v1_connection__connection_key__secret_put) endpoint.
+You can set the Connection attributes separately, or supply a single `url` string that encodes them all.

-Note: fidesops encrypts all ConnectionConfig secrets values before they're stored.
+!!!
+Tip "Fides encrypts all Connection secrets values before they're stored."

 ### Set the secrets separately